emmairwin/community_curriculum/participation/community_curriculum/curriculum_standards_technical.md

 # Self Assessment

-1. I can name the file format used for curriculum files including filename extension and how to find editors.
+1. I can name the file format used for curriculum files including filename extension.
+I understand there are special editors that make editing curriculum super-easy.
-2. If I'm not comfortable with the format standard, I know the alternative format.
+2. If I'm not comfortable with the format standard, I know the alternative ways I can submit content.
 3. I understand the file structure, even if I'm not quite sure how it relates to my content yet.
-4. I understand naming conventions.
+4. I understand naming conventions (how you name files).

 *****